BosnaZmaj/wordle/README.md

 # Tim's Wordle Clone

-Play wordle from the command line.
+Practice [Wordle](https://www.powerlanguage.co.uk/wordle/) from the command line with a random word.
+No internet required!

+The words come from the official app.

 ![Demonstration of the program](docs/demo.gif)